 Fractals have always been associated with the term chaos.
 We can elegantly describe fractals as “the patterns of chaos.”
 Fractals depict chaotic behaviour, yet if one looks closely enough, it is always possible to spot glimpses of self-similarity within a fractal.

 Have you noticed the façade of any building?
 Did you notice any geometrical figures?
 If no, try again next time you are out on a walk around your locality.

 Kids can learn a lot from the use of geometrical figures in houses, buildings, and bridges.
 For instance, these geometrical figures are the main reason behind the structural integrity of these man-made artifacts.

 How can we get kids enthusiastic about Maths?
 An involved approach of teaching and learning where they ‘learn by doing’.
 Hands-on activity or ‘experiential learning’ is the way forward across the world.
 Kids can learn Maths and Science in a way that can be related to real-life scenarios and situations.
-It should translate to a connection between contexts – situational and everyday life.
+Maths for kids should translate to a connection between contexts – situational and everyday life.

 Here are some of the way you can make Maths fun for your kids:

 - Maths makes your life easier: How much would it cost you for a pack of chocolates if there is a 10% discount on the whole pack instead of buying in loose?
 You ask your kids to use Maths to figure this out and save money.

 - Have fun with patterns: How many squares can you fit into your lunch box?
 You can make a quick prediction based on patterns you see.